 The amount of amniotic fluid increases until about 36 weeks of pregnancy.
 At that time, it makes up about 1 quart.
 After that, the amount of amniotic fluid usually begins to decrease.

 Sometimes you can have too little or too much amniotic fluid.
-Too little fluid is called oligohydramnios.
-Too much fluid is called polyhydramnios.
+Having too little fluid is called oligohydramnios.
+Having too much fluid is called polyhydramnios.
 Either one can cause problems for a pregnant woman and her baby.
 Even with these conditions, though, most babies are born healthy.

 Normal amniotic fluid is clear or tinted yellow.
-Fluid that looks green or brown usually means that the baby has passed his first bowel movement (meconium) while in the womb.
-(Usually, the baby has his first bowel movement after birth.)
+Fluid that looks green or brown usually means that the baby has passed the first bowel movement (meconium) while in the womb.
+(Usually, the baby has the first bowel movement after birth.)

-Some babies with meconium in the amniotic fluid may need treatment right away after birth to prevent breathing problems.
-Babies who appear healthy at birth may not need treatment, even if the amniotic fluid has meconium.
+Some babies who have been in amniotic fluid that has meconium in it may need treatment right away after birth to prevent breathing problems.
+Other babies are healthy at birth may not need treatment, even if the amniotic fluid has meconium in it.